Health

 Maintaining a Balanced Diet

-More and more studies are showing that there is a link between food and happiness.
-Eating whole foods like leafy greens, berries, nuts, fatty fish, and whole grains can help your brain and happiness.
+More and more studies are showing that what you eat can affect your mood.
+Emphasizing whole foods like fresh greens, berries, nuts, fatty fish, and whole grains in your diet can help your brain stay healthy and your mood stay stable.

 Utilizing Therapeutic Interventions